 The National Cancer Institute summarizes the immune system as “a complex network of cells, tissues, organs, and the substances they make that help the body fight infections and other diseases” [8].
 So, pretty important.

-70-80% of immune-related cells are present in your gut, so disturbances in your gut microbiome can directly impact your ability to fight infection [9].
+70-80% of immune-related cells are present in the gut, so disturbances in the gut microbiome can directly impact one's ability to fight infection [9].

 Want to know which specific foods impact your immunity and why?
 Check out this article.